A guide to overseeding and transition turf.

-The addition of a non ionic surfactant is essential to ensure that the SUs work well.
-At a rate of 0.25% by volume, this ensures excellent contact between the leaf and chemical.
-Rate is 0.25% by volume.
+Adding a non-ionic surfactant is essential to ensure that the SUs work well.
+At a rate of 0.25% by volume, this ensures excellent contact between the leaf and the chemical.

-Control of both clumpy ryegrass and tillering crowsfoot is often improved by adding methylated seed oil (MSO) or urea ammonium nitrate (UAN) to sulfonylurea applications.
-These improve penetration and uptake, which is important on older established plants.
+You get better control of clumpy ryegrass and tillering crowsfoot by adding methylated seed oil (MSO) like Voltage MSO or urea ammonium nitrate (UAN) to sulfonylurea applications.
+These improve penetration and chemical uptake on older established plants.

 Studies show that by adding MSO + UAN to Tribute herbicide, control of clumpy ryegrass2Bunting, J. A., Sprague, C. L., & Riechers, D. E. (2004).
 Proper adjuvant selection for foramsulfuron activity.
 Crop Protection, 23(4), 361-366. https://doi.org/10.1016/j.cropro.2003.08.022 can be achieved in cool conditions, as long as daytime highs are 20°C plus.

 Usually, a high spray water pH is undesirable.
 However, herbicides in the sulfonylurea group work better in alkaline (high pH) water.

 For example, registered sulfonylurea herbicides state that if water pH is 5.5 or below, use a buffer to raise the pH to near 7.0.

 Work out of Spain indicates that the addition of Delfan Plus can actually improve sulfonylurea efficacy as it increases the tank pH and counters any non-target phytotoxicity.